Join the Fun & Become A Member

 - Click Here to Sign Our Waiver.

-The Eye of the Dragon team is made up of newly recruited cancer survivors who go through a 10-week orientation and training program that culminates in their participation at our Annual Dragon Boat Festival.
-The Outreach Program results in many of our members staying part of the DBC Family for a lifetime.
+The Eye of the Dragon team is made up of newly recruited cancer survivors who go through an annual 10-week orientation and training program that culminates in their participation at our Annual Dragon Boat Festival.
+The CHOP Program results in many of our members staying part of the DBC Family for a lifetime.

 The Scarbrough Turn Around Paddle